From Archie to Zack: Reception

 Writing for the School Library Journal, Rachel Mulligan gave From Archie to Zack a starred review and called it "one of the most heartfelt books of the season".
 Mulligan praised the story as an example to parents on how to deal with queer relationships between children.
 They also praised the illustrations by Kirsch, calling them "delightful".
 A review published by the Booklist called the book a "heartwarming, sweet-spirited story of friendship and more".

 Publishers Weekly commented on the book's illustration, noting its "uncanny bent, with goggle-eyed, noodle-limbed children", and criticizing the author's choice to draw the eyes of "presumably East Asian characters" as lines and the "seemingly South Asian child with a bindi are puzzlingly diamond-shaped."
 The reviewer ended on a positive note, saying the "queer interracial love story will appeal."

-Kirkus Reviews criticized the overal story presented in the book, noting there is no apparent conflict and no reason given for the boys to not admit their love for one another, saying "it’s unclear where the tension is coming from".
+Kirkus Reviews criticized the overall story presented in the book, noting there is no apparent conflict and no reason given for the boys to not admit their love for one another, saying "it’s unclear where the tension is coming from".
 They also note the actions carried out by the boys' friends can be seen as a sort of forced outing.
 Although the reviewer finds the illustrations to be "goofy and energetic", they criticize the same aspects as the Publishers Weeklys review: "two children, likely intended as East Asian, are depicted with stereotypically slanted eyes."

 From Archie to Zack was a finalist in the 2021 Lambda Literary Award for Children's and Young Adult Literature.